TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

   }
 ~~~

-## Structural Pseduo-classes
+## Structural Pseudo-classes
-Structural pseduo-classes are a powerful way to select elements based on their position within the DOM.
+Structural pseudo-classes are a powerful way to select elements based on their position within the DOM.

 [`:root`](https://css-tricks.com/almanac/selectors/r/root/) is a special class that represents the very top level of your document - the one element that has no parents.
 Generally when working with the web, this is equivalent to the `html` element, but there are a [few subtle differences](https://stackoverflow.com/questions/15899615/whats-the-difference-between-css3s-root-pseudo-class-and-html).